blackrockstraitor/blackrockstraitor/README.md

 SPREAD .

-- Hey guys , Rochas here !
-I'm not here to make this look pretty , I just need this information down .
-Expect this to change A LOT !
-(Triggering topics/words at the DNI list so be careful)
+- Hey guys , Rochas313 or just Rochas here !
+Please do not threaten me with trees , it genuinley scares me .

+- Triggering topics at the DNI list , read with caution !!

 - I have a million names so you can just call me whichever one you want to !!
 Rochas would be preferred .
 (Meddy if roleplaying/in character and Sebby if you're Larry)